jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 ------|---
 When monitoring SQL Serer Replication the Spotlight Client has been enhanced to notify when certain drilldown pages are unavailable in Playback mode.
 When there is no data in the Agent-> Performance drilldown or SQL agent jobs drilldown then the Spotlight Client now shows "This section is not available in playback mode" | SOSSE-7399
 Corrected a problem where on upgrade from 11.7.1 to 12.1/12.2 the SpotlightDiagnosticServer.ini file did not retain customized proxy settings. | SOSSE-7301
-When monitoring Windows Server on the CPUs drilldown, CPU Utilization chart, corrected a problem with the Arrange by Name setting. | SoSSE-7131
+Corrected the source of Exception Error: Assertion failure error on Datasource.pas, line 1467 | SOSSE-7289 When monitoring Windows Server on the CPUs drilldown, CPU Utilization chart, corrected a problem with the Arrange by Name setting. | SoSSE-7131